The Getaway (Red Hot Chili Peppers album): Critical reception

 Zoe Camp of Pitchfork gave the album a 5.4 out of 10 in a mixed review.
-She said "The Getaway easily stands as the Peppers' lushest album to date...their sonic tropes haven't changed", however she noted that "Burton's foggy, psychedelic palette marks a drastic shift in the presentation of those motifs, widening the gulf between the band's funk-metal past and their hang-loose, jam-band present."
-She would go on to criticize the album's lyrics saying "By now, Peppers fans know better than to expect Pulitzer-worthy poetry from a goofy bard like Kiedis...the album’s lyrical stasis scans as disappointing, if unsurprising."
-She would conclude that "Were it not for these issues...The Getaway could have potentially bested By the Way as the Peppers' best work post-Californication."
+She said, "The Getaway easily stands as the Peppers' lushest album to date...their sonic tropes haven't changed"; however, she noted that "Burton's foggy, psychedelic palette marks a drastic shift in the presentation of those motifs, widening the gulf between the band's funk-metal past and their hang-loose, jam-band present."
+She criticized the album's lyrics, saying, "By now, Peppers fans know better than to expect Pulitzer-worthy poetry from a goofy bard like Kiedis...the album’s lyrical stasis scans as disappointing, if unsurprising."
+She concluded that "Were it not for these issues...The Getaway could have potentially bested By the Way as the Peppers' best work post-Californication."
 In a mostly negative review, Lauren Murphy of The Irish Times gave the album 2 stars out of 5.
-She would say "...it sounds like a Red Hot Chili Peppers album, with the customary taut shuck of guitars, ostentatious basslines a-plenty, and Kiedis’s spitfire vocals...The vibrant 'Feasting on the Flowers' is better, changing the lazy formula that permeates the track listing, but overall a vague sense of ridiculousness is never far away."
+She said, "...it sounds like a Red Hot Chili Peppers album, with the customary taut shuck of guitars, ostentatious basslines a-plenty, and Kiedis’s spitfire vocals...The vibrant 'Feasting on the Flowers' is better, changing the lazy formula that permeates the track listing, but overall a vague sense of ridiculousness is never far away."